Menu

 1. resume or curriculum vitae;

-2. electronically-signed State of Texas Job Application for employment that is available on the First
+2. electronically-signed State of Texas Job Application for employment that is available on the career page

 (www.twc.state.tx.us/jobs/gvjb/stateapp.pdf.);